Team-Lodestone/Documentation/README.md

 ## Roadmap / Progress

-Check the 'progress and roadmap' section of this repo in order to see the progress on this project.
+Click [here](./Roadmap.md) to see the roadmap and progress on this project.

 ## 👇 These are the features that we plan on integrating into our tool